How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 • PIN

-Just these three functions make a huge difference in your daily life, because they basically allow you to go keyless!
+Just these few functions make a huge difference in your daily life, because they basically allow you to go keyless!
 Bringing keys around may not sound like a big thing, since you’re used to doing it your whole life, but once you go keyless, the freedom is hard to give up after.

 Many (but not all) digital locks also support physical keys.